-At the beginning of the school year each student receives an ID card that must be carried throughout the school day, to all school activities, and used to check out books from the library.
+At the beginning of the school year each student receives an ID card and lanyard that must be worn throughout the school day.
 ID cards must be shown for free admission to home athletic and cultural events.
-When requested, the student must provide the card to faculty, staff, bus drivers, and other appropriate adults.
+When requested, the student must provide the card to faculty, staff , bus drivers, and other appropriate adults.
 Replacement ID cards may be obtained from Office A upon payment of a \$5.00 fee.